 UVGI can be used in a range of applications that disinfect by irradiating air, surfaces, or objects.
 Applications can be used with either natural or mechanical ventilation to disinfect air or as stand-alone and mobile systems to disinfect surfaces or objects.
-Table 1 describes the various applications of UVGI in greater detail and their effectiveness as a disinfection strategy.
-16,17,19,24-28 The disinfectant effect is determined by the dose of UV-C applied, the configuration of the lamp array, the duration of exposure, the level of shadowing, and characteristics of the target microorganism(s).
-For disinfection of air, UVGI works best on air flowing past lamps at a rate and distance that allows for disinfection, without shadowing or dust on the lamps.
+Table 1 describes the various applications of UVGI in greater detail and their effectiveness as a disinfection strategy.16,17,19,24-28 The disinfectant effect is determined by the dose of UV-C applied, the configuration of the lamp array, the duration of exposure, the level of shadowing, and characteristics of the target microorganism(s).
+For disinfection, without shadowing or dust on the lamps.
 For disinfection of surfaces or objects, UVGI works best on clean surfaces free of dirt or grease, which may shield microorganisms from UV-C, and with minimized shadowing that can prevent UVGI reaching surfaces.